 Dungeness Crab at Taylor Shellfish Oyster Bar

 Oversized and bright red, this crustacean is practically a symbol of the bountiful seafood of the Northwest but even its visible glory belies the sweet, tender meat inside.
 To put it plainly: This crab is absurdly delicious.
 At this restaurant from a fifth-generation family shellfish farm, they know exactly how to show it off best: cooked, chilled, cracked, and most importantly, unadulterated—save for a squeeze of lemon and the option of their secret dipping sauce.

 The India Pale Ale, a bitter and hoppy beer, played a huge role in creating Seattle’s prominent local brewing scene.
 Because about three-quarters of the country’s hops grow in nearby Yakima, it makes sense that beers here feature them.
 That inclination toward the style now known as West Coast or Pacific Northwest IPA also brought much attention and popularity to microbrewers starting in the ‘90s and pushing the scene forward ever since.
-Few bars in town would dare leave a local IPA off the menu, but for the widest selection try one of the local taproom and convenience store mashups like Chuck’s Hop Shop or Super Deli Mart.
+Few bars in town would dare leave a local IPA off the menu, but for the widest selection try one of the local taproom and convenience store mashups like Chuck’s Hop Shop or head to Ballard's brewery district.